 American Express Business Gold

-The American Express Business Gold card was revamped and now offers a great return on gasoline purchases as the card pays 4x Membership Rewards points for the top two of the following spending categories each month:
+The American Express Business Gold card offers a great return on gasoline purchases as the card pays 4x Membership Rewards points for the top two of the following spending categories each month:

 - Airfare purchased directly from airlines